ryan-smith-1/Multi-Timeframe-AutoTrader/README.md

 IMPROVEMENTS TO BE MADE -
-  1. Create a way to properly backtest the exact strategy being used.
-Need historical data by the hour for the DEMA, and need historical data by the minute for supertrend.
-Stoploss ordrs in backtesting?
+  1. Create a way to properly backtest the exact strategy being used

   3. Adding some sort of RSI index to the buy and sell conditions.